 There are three common multi-cloud mishaps that put your cloud security at risk.
 With cloud security being the top concern for organizations (75% identify cloud security as the number one concern), identifying ways to mitigate these risks is key.
 Let’s take a look at ways to avoid those mistakes.

 Top 3 Multi-Cloud Environment Mishaps

 This is a big one and could easily be its own blog.
-There are a substantial number of ways in which access can create the greatest security risk.
+There are numerous ways in which access can create the greatest security risk.
 We won’t be able to cover them all here.
-However, we’ve highlighted a few that you should watch out for:
+However, we’ve highlighted a few that to watch out for:

 Failing to guard your secrets

 Every organization has secrets or “keys to their castle” that could, if put into the wrong hands, cause irreparable damage to a business.
 These secrets can range from admin credentials to API keys to proprietary source code.
 Keep an eye on the following common mistakes: